digitalflexit/talent-directory/README.md

 # talent-directory
-A simple Talent Directory web app built with HTML, CSS, and JS
+A simple web app to showcase available manpower and skills for FlexiTalent.
+Built using HTML, CSS, and JavaScript, with data stored in a JSON file.
+Fully static and easy to deploy using GitHub Pages.